kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 Producer policies will be created in the same zone as `MeshService` they target.
 Producer policies will be synced to other zones.

 A **consumer** is the client of a service.
-Consumer policies will be applied in the consumer namespace and will target MeshService from different namespace.
-Consumer policy will take effect only in consumer namespace.
+Consumer policies will be applied in the consumer namespace and may target MeshService from different namespaces.
+Consumer policies take effect only in the consumer namespace.
 Consumer policies will override producer policies.

 ## Testing producer policy